ATD Blog

 Reported alone, ROI describes the economic impact of programs, projects, and processes.
 Reported in the context of other measures, it contributes to the complete story of program success and informs decisions about resource allocation.

-To learn how to show the ROI of your programs, projects, and initiatives, register now for an upcoming offering of ASTD’s Measuring Return on Investment Certificate program.
-The next online program begins on July 1, 2014.
+To learn how to measure the impact of your programs, projects, and initiatives, register now for an upcoming offering of ATD's ROI certificate.